liveview-native/live_view_native/guides/introduction/deployment.md

 ## Deploying to the Apple App Store

-SwiftUI Applications are hosted on the Apple App Store.
-Deploying a LiveView Native client application is mostly the same process as deploying any other app to the Apple App Store.
+The Apple App Store hosts native OS applications.
+Deploying a LiveView Native client application follows mostly the same process as deploying any other app to the Apple App Store.

 ### Production URL